 Thousands of new products are launched every year, but most of us only hear about a select few.
 If you’re planning a launch, why not take inspiration from these successful UK companies?

 - Bulb: Bulb capitalised on the growing interest in greener living in the UK, launching a new energy supply service, which offers 100% renewable electricity and 100% carbon neutral gas.
 The launch focused on providing customers with solutions to problems they commonly encountered with the major energy companies, promising simple, affordable bills and access to green energy.
 Bulb has an active social media presence, it is featured in the press regularly, and the blog is packed with helpful, useful information.

-If you’re launching a new product or service hopefully, this step-by-step guide will help you get off to a flying start.
-And if you’d like any help or would benefit from gaining an external, objective view on what you’re planning for your product launch, do get in touch with me direct at firstname.lastname@example.org.
+If you’re launching a new product or service hopefully this step-by-step guide will help you get off to a flying start.
+If you’d like any help or would benefit from gaining an external, objective view on what you’re planning for your product launch, do get in touch with me direct using our contact us form, here on the website.
 It’s what I’m here for and I’d love to help!